frescobaldi/frescobaldi/frescobaldi_app/userguide/engrave_publish.md

 input file, but it will also significantly decrease the file size.

-You should also note that the point-and-click links contain hard-coded path information of your systen, which may be considered a security issue.
+You should also note that the point-and-click links contain hard-coded path information of your system, which may be considered a security issue.

 #VARS
 key_engrave_publish shortcut engrave engrave_publish